cs3157-borowski/recitations/recitation_1/git.md

 	$ git clone --help  # brings up the man pages for git clone
 	$ man git-clone     # does the same as above

 Take this as a guide of **limited** use of Git and not ***AP-specific*** as these commands and workflow are used everywhere.
-Using Git is a great skill to build for those of you who plan on continuing to code at Columbia andbeyond.
+Using Git is a great skill to build for those of you who plan on continuing to code at Columbia and beyond.

 # Understanding the Basics of Git